Tuesday, May 2, 2017

 Proust and the Real, Transcendent Reality

-Not only does Proust write like an angel, but he uses frequent metaphors about the angelic nature, in his poetic descriptions about what he sees.
+Not only does Proust write like an angel, but he uses frequent metaphors about the angelic nature in his poetic descriptions about what he sees.
 The delicacy and purity of the passage in which he mentions the pear trees in flower he saw in the "accursed" city, while waiting for Saint- Loup and the latter's maitresse, even led him to wonder whether those were not really angels!

 Note that, in this passage, he mentions Mary Magdalene's mistaking Jesus for a gardener, her confusing the resurrected one for a mere mortal man.
 By this, Proust makes a parallelism between our usual, commonsensical view of flowers as mere plants, and our overlooking their angelic nature.